 But dilemmas can be far more complex and ethical issues abound within this and the other professions.

 4 ETHICAL APPROACHES

-To build a framework for an understanding of what it means to be ethical, and how you should act ethically in the world, there are some foundational concepts that can help us.
+To build a framework for an understanding of what it means to be ethical, and how you should act ethically in the world, some foundational concepts can help us.
 These concepts serve as the building blocks to an ethical approach to life’s decisions.

 Justice and fairness are both key concepts when contemplating the meaning of morality and ethics.
 The concepts are often used synonymously, although there are shades of difference in meaning.
 From the ancient Greek philosophers, Plato and Aristotle where fairness was defined as giving each person their due, fairness and justice can be seen as standards of rightness where individuals are treated as they deserve to be treated.

 It is not necessarily self-evident what fairness or justice means in a society.
 Conflicts of interest are everywhere, resources are never infinite.
 Who is entitled to what?
 To further explore this we must consider the principles of justice.

 Equality is the most prominent principle.
 Individuals should be treated equally – they should be treated the same unless they differ in ways that are relevant to the situation.
 But what are the criteria for treating people differently?
 Some reasons are justifiable, such as this: people consider it fair that the first person in a queue should be assisted first, e.g. the person at the front of a line at a theatre gets the first choice of tickets (Velasquez, 2018).
 Similarly, people feel it is fair if a guilty offender is punished, but that this punishment is not meted out to others who have nothing to do with the crime.

 On the other hand, it is unfair – unjust – when people in society are treated differently based on the criteria of race, ethnicity, gender, religious affiliation, age or other arbitrary reasons.